lucaszz-econ/lucaszz-econ.github.io/research.md

 **Working Papers**

 * Approximate Sparsity Class and Minimax Estimation.
 (Under revision.
-See [link](/notes/minimax_joe.pdf) for an older version.)
+See [[link]](/notes/minimax_joe.pdf) for an older version.)

-   <small> **Abstract**: Motivated by the orthogonal series density estimation in $L^2([0,1],\mu)$, in this project we consider a new class of functions that we call the approximate sparsity class.
+   **Abstract**: Motivated by the orthogonal series density estimation in $L^2([0,1],\mu)$, in this project we consider a new class of functions that we call the approximate sparsity class.
 This new class is characterized by the rate of decay of the individual Fourier coefficients for a given orthonormal basis.
 We establish the $L^2([0,1],\mu)$ metric entropy of such class, with which we show the minimax rate of convergence.
-For the density subset in this class, we propose an adaptive density estimator based on a hard-thresholding procedure that achieves this minimax rate up to a $\log$ term. </small>
+For the density subset in this class, we propose an adaptive density estimator based on a hard-thresholding procedure that achieves this minimax rate up to a $\log$ term.

 **Works in Progress**